 The effective management of biodiversity is paramount to achieving the Sustainable Development Goals set out by the United Nations in 2015.
 Management effectiveness is often measured by assessing the condition and trend of specific values (Leverington et al. 2010) through biodiversity monitoring programmes.
 Ongoing monitoring and management is therefore integral to conservation of biodiversity but is an often neglected or poorly executed part of the conservation process (Regan et al. 2008).
 Barriers to success include; (i) poorly articulated or vague objectives contributing to design and implementation problems; (ii) organisational boundaries; (iii) lack of institutional capacity resulting in data piling up without rigorous analysis; (iv) lack of the appropriate standards to guide monitoring activities and make data available from these programmes (Lindenmayer et al. 2012; Reynolds et al. 2016).
 Successful monitoring requires strong collaboration among managers, ecologists and data scientists, especially in regions where there are multiple organisations managing the biological diversity of the region, such as small island developing states.

-The Seychelles archipelago is an important case study with respect to the effective management of biodiversity within small island developing states.
-With 115 islands stretching across an exclusive economic zone of 3.2 million km2 the Seychelles islands are a hotspot for biodiversity.
+The Seychelles archipelago is an important case study with respect to the effective management of biodiversity within the small island developing states.
+With 115 islands stretching across an exclusive economic zone of 3.2 million km2 the Seychelles islands are a challenging location for articulated monitoring at the same time they are a hotspot for biodiversity.
 The Republic of Seychelles was recently named one of five small island nations declared world leaders in conserving threatened species (Rodrigues et al. 2014) and there is widespread emphasis throughout the Seychelles in collecting valuable data for use in conservation management.
 Monitoring programmes are conducted not just by NGOs and public trust conservation organisations but also on private islands where there is now a precedent for having a conservation staff team.
 These efforts are not to be under-estimated and should be encouraged, however it is important to ensure that the effort put in is justified by the value of the data.
 A clear understanding of how the information derived from the monitoring may help to conserve the species is required.

 Here, for the first time, we compile and report data from long-term monitoring of an important seabird species Phaethon lepturus (White-tailed Tropicbird) at the national level.
 Our primary objectives are to: (1) identify and compare trends in fledging success across different islands; (2) assess whether the monitoring programmes in place are adequate to assess the trends in nesting population density and fledging success and infer factors influencing this; and (3) outline ways to ensure that monitoring data is both sufficient and able to feed back into conservation management actions.
 We aim to streamline the monitoring programme for P. lepturus across the Seychelles, to define clear research aims, to ensure monitoring efforts fulfil research aims, and to allow direct comparability between sites.
 We also provide the framework to apply the data acquired to conservation management strategies nationally and further afield.